 All donations of materials are accepted with the understanding that the library is free to dispose of them in any way.
 All donated materials are subject to the same selection standards as purchased materials.
-Gifts not added to the collection may be given to local service clubs for fund raising purposes.
-The Library can provide guidelines for preferred donations.
-(See Appendix B) The library does not evaluate materials for tax receipt purposes.
+Gifts not added to the collection are given to local service clubs for fund raising purposes.